 The NFL Playoffs will follow the regular season with an expanded 14-team single-elimination tournament to determine who plays in the Super Bowl.
 In a new wrinkle for 2020, the league added two playoff teams to each conference’s tournament.

-The 2020 season is scheduled to kick off Sept.
+The 2020 season kicked off Sept.
 10, with the Super Bowl LIV champion Kansas City Chiefs hosting the Houston Texans.
 The season will wrap up with Super Bowl LV on Feb.
 7, 2021, at Raymond James Stadium in Tampa, FL.

 The NFL preseason is just a tuneup for the regular season.
 Regular season starters get more rest than playing time and winning isn’t really the goal.
 Michigan sportsbooks will offer betting lines on preseason games, but your guess is as good as theirs as to who will actually win these meaningless contests.